 \subsection{First-order degree of coherence in the presence of PGWs in two-mode squeezed state}

-In this section, we compute the expression of correlation function Eq.~(\ref{4.6}) when GWs are placed in the two-mode squeezed state $|\text{TS}(\eta_H)\rangle$, specified by Eq.~(\ref{2.10}).
-With the help of Eq.~(\ref{3.24}), the general expression of the two-point degree of coherence of the EM field, defined by Eq.~(\ref{4.6}), in the presence of two-mode squeezed can be written as
+In this section, we consider correlation function Eq.~(\ref{4.7}) when GWs are placed in the two-mode squeezed state, briefly denoted by $\big\vert\text{TS}\big\rangle$, for which the squeezing amplitude is governed by Eq.~(\ref{2.7}).
+Inserting $\hat{a}(R_{i},t)$ from Eq.~(\ref{3.53}) into Eq.~(\ref{4.7}), one obtains